Using SDK

 Plane Banner Ads are flat 2D objects you can place on any flat surface.
 Keep their position and orientation in mind.

-Decal Banner Ads use Decal Component to draw 2D ads on your prefered surface.
+Decal Banner Ads use Decal Component to draw 2D ads on your preferred surface.

 Same routine can be done with branded objects.
-Find object placement in the ReneVerse API Editor and click Create Branded Object Placement.
+Find object placement in the ReneVerse API Editor and click Add to scene.

 From there you cans scale actor itself or edit bounds of Target Bounding Box until it fits in your scene.
 When served, object will fit inside bounding box.